ibm-cloud-docs/containers/vpc_network_policy.md

    <td>Set to top</td>
    </tr>
    <tr>
-   <td>Allow worker nodes to communicate with the cluster master through the private service endpoint and to communicate with other {{site.data.keyword.cloud_notm}} services that support private service endpoints, such as {{site.data.keyword.registrylong_notm}}.</td>
+   <td>Allow worker nodes to communicate with other {{site.data.keyword.cloud_notm}} services that support private cloud service endpoints, and in clusters that run Kubernetes version 1.19 or earlier, with the cluster master through the private cloud service endpoint.</td>
    <td>Allow</td>
    <td>ALL</td>
    <td>Any</td>